 1st Sgt.
-Ero “Ben” R. Saccone was born March 3, 1912, in the Barbary Coast area of San Francisco.
-He was a first-generation American and the son of Italian immigrants.
-In 1929, he joined the California National Guard’s 40th Tank Company.
-In 1939, Ben married Beatrice Tuttle in 1939 and moved to 338 Church Street in Salinas and later at 68 Buena Vista.
+Ero “Ben” R. Saccone was born on March 3, 1912, in the Barbary Coast area of San Francisco to Jennie Morasco-Saccone.
+Sometime before 1920, his father died leaving his mother two sons to raise.
+His mother married Pail Van Cleese.
+In 1929, he joined the California National Guard’s 40th Tank Company, and by 1934, he was a corporal.
+Ben married Beatrice Tuttle in 1939 and moved to 338 Church Street in Salinas and later to 68 Buena Vista.
 He became the father of a daughter and worked at a service station.
 When the Selective Service Act took effect on October 16, 1940, he did not have to register because he was in the National Guard.

-The members of the company were called to the armory the morning of February 10 at 7:00 A.M. and sworn into the U.S. Army.
+The tank company was scheduled to be called to federal service on November 25th but the date was postponed until January 6, 1941, because of a lumber strike in Washington State.
+In December, when it was known the battalion’s barracks would not be completed on time, the date was changed to February 10th.
+That morning the enlisted men arrived at 7:00 A.M. and were sworn into the U.S. Army.
 The officers had arrived at 6:30 A.M. and had been given physicals days earlier.
 Next, the enlisted men received physicals, and six men – out of the 126 men sworn in that morning – failed their physicals and were released from federal service by noon.
+When he signed the papers to join the regular army, he was a sergeant.
 For the next several days, the men lived in the armory receiving their meals there and sleeping on cots on the drill floor, but a few were allowed to go home to sleep since there wasn’t enough space.
 During this time, they readied their equipment for transport, were issued uniforms and arms, drilled, and did exercise.
 When he was inducted, he was a staff sergeant.

 The barracks were long and low and could sleep, 65 men.
 The buildings had forced air heating, but two soldiers in each one had to take turns at night to feed the coal furnaces.
 The barracks had electricity and adequate showers and washrooms for the men.
 There was a battalion mess hall that allowed 250 men to be fed at one time.
 Located across the street from the barracks was a branch of the post exchange.
 After arriving, they got to work fixing their cots in their barracks.
 Each man was issued two sheets, a mattress, a comforter, and a pillow and pillow cover.